ReconJSON/ReconJSON/Service.md

 * `active` - MUST be the Boolean variable representing whether this service is active or not. `true` for active, `false` for inactive.
 If this value is not set, the service SHOULD be assumed to be be active.
 * `protocol` - MUST be the protocol by which this `Service` communicates
 * `banner` - MUST be the banner that identifies this `Service`
-* `serviceDescriptors` - MUST be a key-value pairing of the `name` of a certain `ServiceDescriptor` IN THE PLURAL to a list of these objects (even if there is only one ServiceDescriptor).
+* `serviceDescriptors` - MUST be a key-value pairing of the `name` of a certain `ServiceDescriptor` IN THE SINGULAR to a list of these objects.
 This allows a user to quickly access only the `ServiceDescriptor` desired.

 \* Required attributes

 Example:
 ```
-{"type":"Service","protocol":"http","banner":"Apache 1.0","serviceDescriptors":{"Directories":[{"type":"ServiceDescriptor","path":"/test","screenshot":"/root/screenshots/screenshot.jpg","code":"200","content-type":"text/html","length":"1024"}]}}
+{"type":"Service","protocol":"http","banner":"Apache 1.0","serviceDescriptors":{"httpUrl":[{"type":"ServiceDescriptor","path":"/test","screenshot":"/root/screenshots/screenshot.jpg","code":"200","content-type":"text/html","length":"1024"}]}}
 ```

 Pretty Printed: